 Having said that, it is essential that good design education evolves with this change in the definition of design.
 A student can only become a good design thinker if s/he is challenged to think and create.
 It also means that a designer has to have a multi-disciplinary knowledge of contexts, technologies, and techniques that affect their design skills.
 Most importantly, there has to be significant skill-development and a concerted and consistent focus on “application based” and “process-oriented” training.
 A good designer shouldn’t just be good at the theory of design but must know how to think and make good design.
 Those who are in the business of grooming aspiring designers must be mindful of this evolving definition of design and what the world needs from the next generation of designers and design thinkers.

 Design education, thus, needs to be flexible and dynamic in its scope and pedagogy to address and even pre-empt the changing needs of people/society at large.
 IIAD’s teaching and learning philosophy is based on this tenet.
-We aim to underscore and amplify the role of design thinking in the areas of communication design, fashion design, interior architecture and design, and hopefully other important design disciplines in the years to come.
+We aim to underscore and amplify the role of design thinking in the areas of communication design, fashion design, fashion business management, interior architecture and design, and hopefully other important design disciplines in the years to come.

 This Website and its contents are subject to copyright protection under the Indian Copyright laws and, through international treaties for/ of other countries.
 The copyright in the contents and materials available on this Website as a whole is owned by the IIAD.
 However, the copyright in some contents and materials incorporated within this Website may be owned by third parties where so indicated.
 No part of the contents or materials available on this Website may be reproduced, licensed, sold, published, transmitted, modified, adapted, publicly displayed, broadcast (including storage in any medium by electronic means whether or not transiently for any purpose save as permitted herein) without the prior written permission of IIAD.
 The visitor may view this Website and its contents using Web browser and save an electronic copy, or print out a copy, of parts of this Website solely for visitor’s own information, research or study, provided the visitor (a) do not modify the copy from how it appears in this Website; and (b) include the copyright notice “© 2014 to 2018 Indian Institute of Art and Design (IIAD).
 All rights reserved.″ on such copy.